sinKettu/cruster/docs/Usage.md

 ![fullrequest-response](https://github.com/sinKettu/cruster/raw/master/static/full_req_res.png)
 *Full Request/Response*

+Sometimes `Request` view can be narrower than `Response` if it;s really "small".

 Views are scrollable, you can switch them with `<left>` and `<right>`.
 In *Cruster you can scroll anything scrollable with `<up>`/`<down>`, `<home>`/`<end>`, `<page up>`/`<page down>` and with `mouse wheel`.* Just like in GUI programs.

 *Cruster shows only cut bodies of requests/responses, because large bodies can significantly slow down Cruster*.
 Unfortunately, I see no way for now, how I can fix it, seems like this behavior is a feature of TUI.
 If you want to see full body (for some reason), you can can store request/response (see below).

+If you want observe table in a more convinient way, you can press `t` and it will make table fullscreen.
+Press `<Esc>` to make it "usual" again.

 ## Filtering